NI-Measurement-Plug-Ins/automotive-interface-plugins/src/labview/can-lin/README.md

 ![image](<img/12.png>)

-The user can interact with the plugin by the control are.
+The user can interact with the plugin by the control area such as sorting, filtering, pause / resume and clear the trace table.

 ![image](<img/13.png>)